HealthTech

 Purpose: to digitally connect carriers with shoppers via listing or bidding platforms.

-Freight marketplaces are often meant to digitize the booking and transportation freight by working as a central hub where brokers, providers, and truckers can negotiate and finalize shipments.
+Freight management systems or marketplaces s are often meant to digitize the booking and transportation freight by working as a central hub where brokers, providers, and truckers can negotiate and finalize shipments.
+Hiring experts from AppVerticals, you can build an app like Uber Freight and become a market leader in no time.

 Core Features: